SFETNI/Extended-KKS-Phase-Field-model/README.md

 2. Clone this repository to your local machine.
 3. Open the `pyFi_origin.ipynb` to run the KKS code or `Postprocess.ipynb` for post-processing tasks.

+### Performance Recommendations
+- **Regular Computing**: The framework can run on a standard desktop (e.g., 16 GB RAM, Intel i7 processor).
+This setup is adequate for handling smaller grids and less frequent mapping tasks.
+You can save your own maps and utilize them for various post-processing tasks and testing different input process parameters, such as temperature ramps and material properties.
+- **High-Performance Computing (HPC)**: For larger simulations, such as those from 0.5 up to 1 µm squared, and for frequent mapping (saving of maps), using High-Performance Computing resources is recommended.
+HPC can significantly accelerate computation, especially for high-resolution and extensive simulation tasks.

+### Customization
+- Modify simulation parameters and inputs in the notebooks to explore different material behaviors and processing conditions.
+This flexibility allows for extensive customization depending on specific research needs or industrial applications.

 ## Licensing
 You are free to use, edit, and distribute this code under [Apache License v2.0].